utk7arsh/utk7arsh/README.md

 ### 💼 Work experience
 - Incoming ML Infra Intern at [Nuro](https://nuro.ai/) working on the Data Platform Team
-- Data Science Intern at [Price.com](https://price.com/) building data pipelines to streamline consistern keyword extraction and handle users personas based on their engagement/shopping activity.
+- Data Science Intern at [Price.com](https://price.com/) building data pipelines to streamline consistent product keyword extraction and handle users personas based on their engagement/shopping activity.
 - AI Engineering Intern at [GumGum](https://gumgum.com/), working on their first generative AI tools to handle internal Jira capitalization and DSPy fine-tuning.
-- Software and ML Engineering Intern at [Actuals](https://useactuals.com/) building SaaS products for small business buyers to cut down the acquisition process.
+- Foudning team engineer at Actuals building SaaS products for small business buyers to cut down the acquisition process.
-- Previously full stack SWE Intern at [NutriTap Technologies](https://nutritap.in/) working on their patented vending machines, B2B portal, and microservices
+- Full stack SWE Intern at [NutriTap Technologies](https://nutritap.in/) working on their patented vending machines, B2B portal, and microservices
-- Previously backend SWE intern at [Pullscription](https://www.pullscription.com/), working on their web tools, APIs, and testing
+- Backend SWE intern at [Pullscription](https://www.pullscription.com/), working on their web tools, APIs, and testing to bring the largest comic book stores on the web

 ### Other things I do
 - 🔭 Learning everyday about new tech, AI models, and open-source works.